marciopocebon/moip-challenge/README.md

 spring.datasource.username={YOUR_DB_USERNAME}
 spring.datasource.username={YOUR_DB_PASSWORD}
 ```
-If your port is 3306 and your db doesn't have password you can ommit them
+If your port is 3306 and your db doesn't have password you can omit them

 ##  Testing